On Cooperation: Contents

-Lenin believed that cooperation would allow the peasantry to transition to socialism in a simpler and easier way.
+Lenin believes that cooperation would allow the peasantry to transition to socialism in a simpler and easier way.

-It is emphasized that in a mixed economy under the dictatorship of the proletariat, cooperative enterprises mean an important step from private capitalist enterprises to socialist ones.
-To develop cooperation, it is proposed to provide cooperative enterprises with various benefits, as well as to raise the cultural level of the peasantry in every way.
-The Leninist concept of a mixed economy is formulated:
+Lenin emphasizes that in a mixed economy under the dictatorship of the proletariat, cooperative enterprises constitute an important step in the transition from private capitalist enterprises to socialist ones.
+To develop cooperation, Lenin proposes providing cooperative enterprises with various benefits, as well as raising the cultural level of the peasantry in every way.
+The Leninist concept of a mixed economy is formulated as follows:

 And the system of civilized cooperators with public ownership of the means of production, with the class victory of the proletariat over the bourgeoisie – this is the system of socialism.

 Lenin's ideas about the cooperation of the peasantry formed the basis of the resolution of the 13th Congress of the Russian Communist Party (Bolsheviks) "On Cooperation" and "On Work in the Village".

-Estimates
+Analysis

-Alexander Yakovlev notes that in this article, a different point of view was expressed from the views of Karl Marx and Friedrich Engels on the way of combining personal interest with the public, since Karl Marx and Friedrich Engels were opposed to the ideas of the old cooperators (Fourier, Considerant, Saint-Simon).
+Alexander Yakovlev notes the views Lenin expresses in the article differ from those of Karl Marx and Friedrich Engels on the subject of combining personal interest with the public interest, as Marx and Engels were opposed to the ideas of the old cooperators, namely Charles Fourier, Victor Prosper Considerant, Henri de Saint-Simon.

-Roy Medvedev notes that the Leninist principles of voluntariness and gradualism in the co-operation of the peasantry were grossly violated by Joseph Stalin during collectivization, which caused enormous economic and moral damage.
+Roy Medvedev notes that the Leninist principles of voluntariness and gradualism in the cooperation of the peasantry were grossly violated by Joseph Stalin during collectivization, which caused enormous economic and moral damage.